LitSignal/documentation/README.md

-# documentation
+# Litsignal Documentation

-Documentation for Litsignal services.
+This is the public repository for litsignal.com documentation.